Coins of the Australian dollar: Regular coinage

-The Royal Australian Mint has announced that, following the death of Queen Elizabeth II in 2022, it will produce one million $1 coins bearing King Charles' face in 2023 with the new effigy to fully replace a temporary memorial effigy of Queen Elizabeth II by May 2024.
-All previous coins have featured a depiction of the monarch on the obverse.
+The Royal Australian Mint has announced that, following the death of Queen Elizabeth II in 2022, it would produce one million $1 coins bearing Charles III’s effigy in 2023 with the new effigy to fully replace a temporary memorial effigy of Queen Elizabeth II by May 2024.
+All previous Australian coins have featured a depiction of the monarch on the obverse.
 Since decimalisation, four different effigies of Elizabeth II, Queen of Australia had been used for this purpose.
 The first effigy was designed by Arnold Machin, the second by Raphael Maklouf, the third by Ian Rank-Broadley and the fourth by artist Jody Clark.
 They have all been matched with designs by the Australian-born artist Stuart Devlin on the reverse.
 The set now comprises a 50c, 20c, 10c and 5c coin, all still referred to as "silver", although they consist of 75% copper and 25% nickel.
 For many years there were also 2c and 1c coins, traditionally called "copper" coins, although they are actually an alloy of copper and zinc.

 The "silver" 5c, 10c, and 20c coins can be counted by value using their weight, without the need to count the individual pieces, as they have the same weight per value, at 0.565g per cent, or 56.5g per dollar.
 This allows banks to count the value of a collection of any combination of those coins.

 The original 50c coin was circular and contained 80% silver and 20% copper, and the metal in the coin quickly became worth more than 50c.
 It had almost identical dimensional specifications to the British half crown coin.
 However, to avoid confusion with the 20c coin, and because of its excess value, it was only produced for one year and then withdrawn from circulation.
 No 50-cent coins were minted for 1967 or 1968.
 The coin was issued in a dodecagonal (12-sided) shape starting in 1969, although the 12-sided version had been minted in 1966–67 as a specimen piece, to test the design.
 The standard design on both versions of the coin are the same: the obverse carries the effigy of the sovereign, and the reverse shows the coat of arms of Australia, although the coin has been issued with both standard and commemorative designs.